BaoTruongThai/PensandPrinters/README.md

 # Data validation

 The original dataset contains 15000 rows and 8 columns before cleaning and validation.
-I have validated all the columns against the criteria in the dataset table:

     **week**: 6 unique values, from 1 to 6.
 No cleaning is needed.
     **sales_method**: 3 unique methods including Call, Email and Email+Call, with 23 values like as “em + call” and 10 values like as “email” were corrected.